Super7 Killer Bootlegs Rhamnusia's Revenge Action Playset with Draco Knuckleduster and Phantom Starkiller Action Figures Super7, 2021

 Phantom Starkiller (the skull-face red-robed figure) seems like a riff on 1970s and 1980s toys - you can see elements of Charon, Darth Vader, and others.
 The figure is cast in great glow plastic, but largely covered up by non-reactive paint.
 This means that the reds and blues of this figure won't light up under black light, which is a pity - they look as if they should.
 The face and hands glow in the dark, and only the green elements - the teeth, chest, belt buckles - will react to black light.
 The lightsaber-like weapon slides in and out of the arm like the 1978 Kenner Star Wars figures, but it's a tight fit - partially because the slot was painted, giving the piece less clearance.
 It's a wonderful design and a great paint job, I love the black trim around the eyes and under the hood, and the red, green, and blue look amazing together.
 I'm also amazed by the figure's cape, which has black and blue thick vinyl giving it a better-than-retro look.
 There are some pretty amazing tiny details, like yellow and blue lights on the yellow/orange screen on the figure's chest.
 It's also worth noting all the joints turn and swing freely with zero problems, minus the vinyl cape arguably being in the way of any vehicle piloting.
 I assume fans would happily pay $25 for it on his own, and my only complaint is they covered up all that wonderful glow plastic with paint that doesn't sing under black light.

-Joining him is Draco Knuckleduster, another pastiche of figures that seems to draw inspiration from the Stormtrooper (Hoth Battle Gear), Darth Vader, various (possibly Remco) Mummy figures, the TIE Fighter Pilot and/or AT-AT Driver, and other toys of that era.
+Joining him is Draco Knuckleduster, another pastiche of figures that seems to draw inspiration from the Stormtrooper (Hoth Battle Gear), Darth Vader, various (possibly Remco) Mummy figures, the TIE Fighter Pilot and/or AT-AT Driver (but more specifically Action Force Red Wolf), and other toys of that era.
 There's a lot more wonderfully green glowing plastic here, and the green paint reacts well to black light.
 The twisty red sword is awesome, but neither this nor its companion retract in the arm fully.
 (Of note, neither do the non-extendable tip Kenner ones, plus these are longer and less fragile than the revised weapons from Kenner.
 But I digress.)
 I love the layout, I love the detail, and I love the fact that all of these guys seem to glow just as well as the stuff out of the Glyos factory.
 He has a red and black cape around his waist, plus a sculpted rocket pack.
 While his head can't turn - much like old Kenner troopers - the arms and legs swing forward with no problems.
 Of the two, I think this one will delight fans of toys that glow a lot more - I love the sculpted detail on the arms and the helmet just looks awesome.
 The sprinkle-colored chest is a delight, and the three mouth vents remind any toy fan of countless space villains.
 It's a shame these guys aren't easier to get - there are tons of colorways out there, too.
 They're just scarce.

 "Event" exclusives without the event are an odd beast, but Super7 and Hasbro and the rest are coming up with some pretty good stuff.
 I usually have complaints about the pricing, but Super7's tend to be pretty fairly priced - often the same (or close to the same) as what you would pay for a non-exclusive item.
 Super7's playsets tend to be closer to this price or more expensive without two included action figures, so I see this one as something of a weird bargain gift set and one of the best surprises I picked up this year.
 (And this is a year with four HasLab items, a giant Playmobil Enterprise, and one of the weirdest exclusive deco Blackarachnia figures we'd ever hope to get.)
 I love this gift set - great colors, great art, great design, and awesome materials that I hope hold up forever.
 I've noticed the backdrop is curving a bit - which is odd - but that can hopefully be flattened out before anything weird happens.
 Get this set if you have the inclination, you won't be sorry.